steinfletcher/gonum/README.md

 # gonum

-**I don't recommend using this in production, but rather as an example of how one could go about using AST to generate code.**
+**I don't recommend using this in production, but rather as an example of how one could go about using AST to generate code.
+I am not planning to maintain this or add any new features.**

 `gonum` is an enum generator for Go.
 It is inspired by the powerful enum types found in Java. `gonum` has the following capabilities